slsfi/digital_edition_web/README.md

-#	A Website for Digital Editions
+#	Legacy Ionic 3 frontend app for the SLS Digital Edition Platform

+The Ionic 3 app in this repository is no longer maintained.
+It has been replaced by a new frontend app: [`digital-edition-frontend-ng`](https://github.com/slsfi/digital-edition-frontend-ng)

 Built using the Ionic framework: https://ionicframework.com/